An Introduction to String Diagrams for Computer Scientists: String Diagrams in Science: Some Applications

 The same diagrams (in Markov or CD categories) also allow for a treatment of standard concepts in causal reasoning.
 In~\cite{jacobs2021causal}, the authors give a diagrammatic account of interventions and a sufficient criterion to identify when a given causal effect can be reliably estimated from observational data, see Figure~\ref{fig:causal-identifiability}.
 The recent~\cite{lorenz2023causal} extends this work to counterfactuals and shows how causal inference calculations can be carried out fully diagrammatically.
 Beyond its pedagogical value, one advantage of the diagrammatic approach is that it is axiomatic: as such, it is not restricted to the category of Markov kernels, but applies in all categories with the relevant structure.

-\paragraph{Machine Learning with Neural Networks.} Having mentioned string diagrammatic treatments of Bayesian networks, it is natural to wonder about analogous studies of neural networks, another chief graphical model of machine learning.
-Categorical approaches to these structures are fairly recent --- see e.g.~\cite{Shiebler-MLsurvey} for an overview --- and so far have mainly focussed on providing a formal account of the gradient-based learning process --- see in particular~\cite{FongST19,CruttwellGGWZ22,Gavranovic-MSc}.
+\paragraph{Machine Learning with Neural Networks} Having mentioned string diagrammatic treatments of Bayesian networks, it is natural to wonder about analogous studies of neural networks, another chief graphical model of machine learning.
+Categorical approaches to these structures are fairly recent and so far have mainly focussed on providing an abstract account of the gradient-based learning process~\cite{FongST19,CruttwellGGWZ22,Gavranovic-MSc}.
+See e.g.~\cite{Shiebler-MLsurvey} for an overview.
 Use of string diagrams to describe the network structure only cursorily appear in~\cite{FongST19}.
 String diagrams are heavily used in~\cite{CruttwellGGWZ22} to represent the categorical language of \emph{lenses} in the context of machine learning, but presentations by generators and equations of these diagrams are not investigated.
 The works on gradient-based learning with ``quantised'' versions of neural networks, such as Boolean circuits~\cite{WilsonZ20} and polynomial circuits~\cite{WilsonZ22}, adopt string diagrams in a more decisive way.
 These works define reverse derivatives compositionally on the diagrammatic syntax for circuits, building on the theory of reverse derivative categories~\cite{CockettCGLMPP20} and Lafont's algebraic presentation of Boolean circuits~\cite{Lafont2003}.
 Going forward, the expectation is that such an approach may work also for real-valued networks, once the different neural network architectures are properly understood in terms of algebraic presentations.
-A starting point is provided in~\cite{FongST19} for feedforward neural networks --- see also the diagrammatic presentation of piecewise-linear relations found in~\cite{boisseau2022graphical}, which may be used to model ReLu activation units.
+A starting point is provided in~\cite{FongST19} for feedforward neural networks (see also the diagrammatic presentation of piecewise-linear relations found in~\cite{boisseau2022graphical}, which may be used to model networks with ReLu activation units).
 Another important research thread concerns automatic differentiation (AD): the work~\cite{Alvarez-Picallo23} uses rewriting of string diagrams in monoidal closed categories to describe an algorithm for AD and prove its soundness.
 In this context, string diagrams are appealing as they can be reasoned about as a high-level language, while at the same time exhibiting the same information of lower-level combinatorial formalisms, which in traditional AD are introduced via compilation.
-Finally, the webpage~\cite{BrunoWebpage} is recommended as it maintains a list of papers at the intersection of category theory and machine learning.
+Finally, we recommend the webpage~\cite{BrunoWebpage} to the interested reader, as it maintains a list of papers at the intersection of category theory and machine learning.